sam-houskeeper/sam-houskeeper.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my personal academic website.

+I am a 5th year PhD candidate in political science at Columbia University studying international political economy.
+In particular, I study international environmental politics and the difficulty of global cooperation.

 You can contact me at sjh2205@columbia.edu